Help us match you with local pros in your area

 Please enter a valid 5-digit zip code!

 On average, 55% of energy use in American homes goes toward heating and cooling, according to the Department of Energy.
-El Monte's hot summers probably increase your energy costs spending during the warmer months.
+El Monte's hot summer weather probably mean that your energy bill is higher during the warmer months.
 The average resident spends $120 a month cooling their home.

 Our Rating